robomustib/AniMaL/README.md

 - Zero dependencies — single HTML file, no framework, no build step
 ---

-## Usage

-### Standalone
-Open `animal.html` directly in any modern browser.
-No server required.

-### WordPress / CMS
-Paste the contents of `animal-wordpress.html` into any HTML block in the Gutenberg editor or a plugin like Shortcoder.
-The tool is fully scoped — all CSS classes carry the `gbnn-` prefix and no styles leak into the surrounding theme.

----

 ## Files

 | File | Description |